Mount Lyell Mining and Railway Company: Current

 The Mount Lyell Remediation and Research and Demonstration Program was conducted between 1994 and 1996 following the closing of the company, to reverse the ecological change upon the Queen and King Rivers, and Macquarie Harbour; caused by the release of mine waste and effluent into the rivers.
 It is estimated that 100 million tonnes of tailings were disposed of into the Queen River.

 The Mount Lyell lease and mine was reopened by Copper Mines of Tasmania in 1995.
 This company in turn was acquired by Sterlite Industries, an Indian-based company, in 1999.
 As a consequence it is part of the Vedanta group of companies.
 Its concentrate material is shipped to India for processing.
 Government guidelines saw tailings dams created and special measures taken to prevent any further pollution of the rivers and harbour.

-Mining was suspended at Mount Lyell due to accidents in the 2010s, and remains in mothball situation in the late 2010s.
+Mining was suspended at Mount Lyell due to accidents in the 2010s and remains in mothball situation in the late 2010s.

 Mine operation

-The following locations were within the operating mine lease and indicate a separate orebody – the operating life is also indicated:
+The following locations were within the operating mine lease and indicate a separate orebody and operating life: